Cross (novel): Characters

-Her real name is Regina Hope Cross and she’s Alex’s grandmother who looked after him when he grew up.
-She’s 81 years old and still lives with Alex and his three children in Washington DC.
+Her real name is Regina Hope Cross and she is Alex's grandmother who looked after him when he grew up.
+She is 81 years old and still lives with Alex and his three children in Washington DC.
 Nana used to work as an English teacher and as an assistant principal at Garfield North Junior High School in Washington.
-She’s quite severe and manners are very important for her.
+She is quite severe and manners are very important for her.
 She helped take care of Alex and his kids after Maria died.